Kershaw barely outduels Scherzer, Dodgers sweep Nats 3-0

 - Oops!Something went wrong.Please try again later.

+LOS ANGELES — Clayton Kershaw and Max Scherzer have won three Cy Young Awards and one World Series ring apiece since their spectacular careers both began in 2008.
+Entering this season, they even had exactly 175 victories each.

+Kershaw has nudged slightly ahead of his friendly rival in that last category, thanks to the Los Angeles Dodgers’ superb start to the season – and one fortunate break in the outfield Sunday when these two veteran aces went head to head.

-LOS ANGELES (AP) — Clayton Kershaw pitched six innings of five-hit ball to win an outstanding duel with Max Scherzer, and the Los Angeles Dodgers swept three games from the Washington Nationals with a 3-0 victory Sunday.
+Kershaw pitched six innings of five-hit ball to win an outstanding duel with Scherzer, and rookie Zach McKinstry drove in all three runs in the defending champion Dodgers’ 3-0 victory over the Washington Nationals.

-Rookie Zach McKinstry homered and drove in all three runs for the defending World Series champion Dodgers, who are off to a major league-best start of 8-2 despite playing this series without injured former MVP outfielders Mookie Betts and Cody Bellinger.

-Kershaw (2-1) struck out six with no walks in his first home start since winning his first World Series ring.
-The Dodgers' longtime star barely came out ahead in the fourth career matchup between these two three-time Cy Young Award winners, who have 352 combined victories — 177 for Kershaw and 175 for Scherzer.
+Kershaw (2-1) struck out six with no walks in his first home start since winning his first title.
+The Dodgers’ longtime star barely came out ahead in the fourth career matchup between two of the greatest pitchers of their generation.

+“I have a ton of respect for him and everything he’s done in this game,” Kershaw said of Scherzer.
+“You try not to attack it any differently.
+You always want to put zeros on the board.
+But after we got that early run, you want to make it stand up since Max probably isn’t going to be giving up many more runs.”

+The difference between Kershaw and Scherzer was one long fly ball: McKinstry drove in Max Muncy in the second inning when Victor Robles lost it in the hazy LA afternoon sun.

 Both Kershaw and Scherzer have posted winning records in 11 consecutive seasons, the longest active streaks in the majors.
 With his victory, Kershaw improved to 177-77 in his career, becoming only the ninth pitcher to go 100 games over .500 since divisional play began in 1969.